michaeleisel/michaeleisel.github.io/_posts/2021-10-26-devtool-allocators.markdown

 ## Estimating the Potential Performance Gain

 One easy way to know if a tool could be sped up through a different allocator, aside from just timing it with/without a different one, is to profile that tool with the Time Profiler.
 Although it may surprise some, ordinary mac executables can be profiled in Instruments, even if they weren't built by the developer themself.
+The executable can either be selected in Time Profiler and have its flags specified, or else a trace of all processes can be run while the executable is running.
 If a lot of time seems to be taken up by `malloc` and `free`, then there's more potential gain by using a different allocator.
 Although the performance impact of allocation is a complicated beast, this is a good litmus test to decide if it's worth trying.

 ## Which Alternate Allocator To Use?